ddphuc01/dubbing-cli/README.md

-# Video-CLI
+# Dubbing CLI

-A command-line tool for processing videos, including downloading, audio separation, subtitle generation, and more.
+A comprehensive command-line tool for video processing, including downloading, audio separation, subtitle generation, translation, TTS conversion, and video synthesis with custom audio and subtitles.
+This tool enables the creation of dubbed videos with synchronized audio and customizable subtitles to match the original video content, similar to professional dubbing tools like CapCut and other video editing platforms.

 ## Features